rathink1/my-website/src/content/post/polymorphism/polymorphism-in-java.md

 	- then binding with compile-time type method (most specific in case of overloaded method)
 	- but NO runtime overriding.
 Hence its not called overriding, its called method hiding.
 - In simple terms, incase of static method, Parent class method (compile time type) is invoked.
-- One more thing to note.<br>An instance method of Child cannot override a static method of Parent, And a static method of Child cannot hide an instance method of Parent.
-Both will give compile time error.
+- One more thing to note.<br><a name="note">An instance method of Child cannot override a static method of Parent.
+And a static method of Child cannot hide an instance method of Parent.</a> Both will give compile time error.
 Try thinking why.

 ### FAQs
 1. _Can we Override static methods by differing method input params?_<br>
    **NO.** We can declare such methods but its just another method, not an overriding behavior.
 2. _Can we Override methods that differ only by static keywords?_<br>
    **NO.** This will give compile time error.
-Refer point 9.
+Refer [here](#note).
 3. _Can we Override static methods with the same signature in the subclass?_<br>
    **NO.** We can declare such methods but its not an overriding behavior, its hiding.
 No runtime polymorphism.
 4. _Can we Overload static methods?_ <br>